erdebee/mertik-868-protocol/README.md

 It is ONLY used by the remote.
 The fireplace always sends 0x00

 ### Unknown / TBD #1
+The first bytes here seem to represent the current temperature in fahrenheit that the remote is measuring.
-Some bits and bytes here change by random sometimes per message / message type.
+Some other bits and bytes here change by random sometimes per message / message type.
 But most is very steady.
-I think that most of this information represents the current absolute state.
+I think that most of this information represents some of the current absolute state.
 More research is necesarry.

 ### Low
 Always zero / unused